kaievns/nikolay.rocks/pages/Mighty Hacks/2015-06-15-marshalized-jobs.md

 ## Final Notes

 I just wanted to add couple of personal notes.
-Firstly, I'm really pleased with the flexibility of `ActiveJob`; hail to rails core team they listened to the things the community was building for years and they didn't disappoint.
+Firstly, I'm really pleased with the flexibility of `ActiveJob`; hail to rails core team!
+They listened to the things the community was building for years and they didn't disappoint.

 Secondly, although the reasoning behind the limitations on the argument types is totally